mvanthoor/rustic-book/src/board_representation/introduction.md

 topics before you're going to need them.
 A lot.
 Don't say I didn't warn you.
 [I did: in the second prerequisite.](../front_matter/prereq.md))

-The next chapter will explain how bitboards work and how the board representation is organized.
+The next chapters will explain how bitboards work and how the board representation is organized.